-- Disclosure of Plan liabilities at June 30, 2005 and June 30, 2006; - Statement of changes in these liabilities during the year; and - A projection of future liabilities.
+- Disclosure of Plan liabilities at June 30, 2009 and June 30, 2010; - Statement of changes in these liabilities during the year; and

 Disclosure

 Several types of liabilities are calculated and presented in this report.
 Each type is distinguished by the people ultimately using the figures and the purpose for which they are using them.